AdriveLivingLab/fROS/README.md

 Apply mapping:

-13. Drag & Drop the messages from left onto GenEthernet on right side (see image above how it could looke like)
+13. Drag & Drop the messages from left onto GenEthernet on right side (see image above how it could look like)

 14. Build configuration ![](/docs/build_config.png)